ceri-num/git/tutos/basics.md

 A collection of small games.
 ```

+{% hint style="info" %}
-Summary: you can navigate in the history of your workspace by ``checkouting`` any commit in the git history given its hash.
+Summary: you can navigate in the history of your workspace by ``"checkouting"`` any commit in the git history given its hash.
+{% endhint %}

 Nevertheless, a warning indicates that you are in 'detached HEAD' mode.
 Doing a checkout of the most recent commit hash does not solve this.
-You must understand branches.
+You must understand branches to exit this repository state.

 ## Branches

 In the previous example, the history was linear because we only had one branch.
 But, git supports branches and the history is a tree.

+{% hint style="warning" %}
-Exercices: Do all exercices in the principal tab of <https://learngitbranching.js.org/?locale=fr_FR>
+Exercice: Do all exercices in the "principal" tab of <https://learngitbranching.js.org/?locale=fr_FR>
+{% endhint %}

 - **Branch**: A separate line of development.
 The default branch is usually called `main` or `master`.
 - **Merge**: Combining changes from different branches.